- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 Schedule-CYLA - Details of Income after set-off of current year losses

 If the net result of computation under the head ‘income from house property‘, and ‘income from other sources‘ is a loss figure, please fill up the figure of loss in the first row under the respective head.
 Also, note that loss from activity of owning and maintaining horse races cannot be set off against income under other heads for the current year.

-The positive income computed under various heads of income for the current year should be mentioned in column (1) in the relevant row for the respective head.
+The positive income computed under various heads of income for the current year are auto-populated by the system in column (1) in the relevant row for the respective head.

-The amount of current year loss which is set off against the income computed under other heads should be entered into in columns 2 and 3, in the relevant rows.
+The amount of current year loss which is set off against the income computed under other heads will be automatically entered by the system into columns 2 and 3, in the relevant rows.

 Schedule- BFLA- Details of Income after Set off of Brought Forward Losses of earlier years

-In column 1 details as on remaining positive income after set off current year losses is required to be mentioned.followed by column 2 having details of brought forward loss which has been set off from various incomes during the year.
-Finally in column 3 net positive income after all set of aggregating to Gross total income of the year shall be reported.
+This is an auto-populated schedule on the basis of information captured from other schedules.
+In column 1 details remaining positive income after setting off current year losses is mentioned followed by column 2 has details of brought forward loss which has been set off from various incomes during the year.
+Finally in column 3 net positive income after all sets of aggregating to Gross total income of the year are reported.